VitalyBrusentsev/TypeScriptGenerators/README.md

 ### What is this project about?
-This project is intended to provide AngularJS/TypeScript definitions from ASP.NET MVC/WebAPI server endpoints.
+This project is intended to make a versatile generator for making AngularJS/TypeScript definitions from ASP.NET WebAPI server endpoints.
 Think of [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped), but for your server API.

 ### How should I use it?